minhn4/web-app-container/README.md

 `docker build -t gcr.io/minh-sandbox/web-app-container .`

-Hit Authorize and login to your Goodle Cloud account if prompted.
+Hit Authorize and login to your Google Cloud account if prompted.

 gcr.io is one of the hostnames, 'minh-sandbox' is the project ID, see https://cloud.google.com/container-registry/docs/overview for more details.
 You can check and delete your Docker images with: